 However, even when using neem products you need to use them like you would use conventional acne treatments.
 You need to find the right product, and you need to follow a skin care regime that's matched to your particular skin type and the severity of your acne.

-More about all this on the next page: Neem Soap and Acne
+For more info on this and some product recommendations see the next page: Neem Soap and Acne